aliuosio/AssemblyService/README.md

 * ~~display block assembly service in modal field~~
 * only show modal if the assembly service for the current product has not been added to cart
 * ~~show image for assembly service~~
+* ~~add new row and edit in admin grid~~
+* ~~add assembly service on ad to cart~~
+~~* Configuration instructions~~
+* event "to cart added" triggers Assembly servive Modal
+* check new product bug
+* check if all five digits have been entered to postcode
+* make postcode mandatory before add to catt function
 * !!! exclude the custon option postcode from verification so it can be added to cart !!!
-* add new row and edit in admin grid
-* add assembly service on ad to cart
-* check if all five digits have been entered to postcode
-* create unit test
-* create integration tests